Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Discharging

 Let us apply the following {\em primary discharging rules}, resulting in the {\em primary charge}:

-\begin{description} \item[Rule~1:] Every internal face $f$ sends $1/3$ to each incident vertex $v$ such that $\deg(v)=2$ and $v$ belongs to a facial ring, or $\deg(v)=3$ and $v$ is internal. \item[Rule~2:] Every vertex $v$ belonging to a facial ring sends $1/3$ to each $4$-dangerous face incident with $v$.
-Every vertex ring sends $1/3$ to each incident face that is not a cuff face, $8/9$ to its cuff face and $1/3$ to each opposite face. \item[Rule~3:] Let $f$ be a face linked to an extremely $4$-dangerous face $f'$ through an edge $uv$.
-If $f$ has length at least $6$, or $f$ is incident with an edge of $M$, or $f$ is the cuff face of a vertex ring, then $f$ sends $1/3$ to $f'$ across the edge $uv$. \item[Rule~4:] Let $v_1v_2v_3v_4$ be a subwalk of the boundary walk of an internal face $f'$ of length at least seven, such that $f'$ is linked to extremely $4$-dangerous faces through both $v_1v_2$ and $v_3v_4$.
+\begin{description} \item[Rule~1:] Every face sends $1/3$ to each incident ring vertex of degree two and each incident internal vertex of degree three. \item[Rule~2:] If $uvw$ is a subpath of a ring, then $v$ sends $1/3$ to each face incident with $v$ other than the two faces incident with $uv$ and $uw$.
+Additionally, if $v$ is the main vertex of a vertex-like ring, then $v$ sends $1/3$ to each opposite face and receives $2/3$ from the face incident with the ring. \item[Rule~3:] Let $f$ be a face linked to an extremely $4$-dangerous face $f'$ through an edge $uv$.
+If $f$ has length at least $6$, or $f$ is incident with an edge of $M$, then $f$ sends $1/3$ to $f'$ across the edge $uv$. \item[Rule~4:] Let $v_1v_2v_3v_4$ be a subwalk of the boundary walk of a face $f'$ of length at least seven, such that $f'$ is linked to extremely $4$-dangerous faces through both $v_1v_2$ and $v_3v_4$.
 Let $f$ be the other face incident with the edge $v_2v_3$.
 If $f$ has length at least six, then $f$ sends $1/9$ to $f'$ across the edge $v_2v_3$. \end{description}

-\begin{lemma} \mylabel{lem:primaryvertex} Let $G$ be a graph in a surface $\Sigma$ with rings $\cal R$ satisfying {\rm (I0)} and {\rm (I3)} and let $M$ be a subgraph of $G$.
-Then the primary charge of each vertex is non-negative, the primary charge of a vertex of degree $d$ forming a vertex ring is at least $d/9$, and the primary charge of a vertex of degree $d\ge3$ incident with a facial ring is at least $2(d-3)/3$.
-Moreover, the primary charge of a vertex of degree $d\ge4$ that does not belong to $\cal R$ is exactly $d-4$. \end{lemma}